petalo/save-attachments-from-gmail-to-gdrive/README.md

     - Ensure your OpenAI API key is valid and has sufficient credits.
     - Run `npm run test:openai` locally to test the API integration.
     - Review logs in the `logs` directory for detailed error information.

+- **Email-Based Invoice Detection Issues:**
+  - If email-based invoice detection is not working:
+    - Verify that `invoiceDetection` is set to `"email"` in `Config.gs`.
+    - Check that `InvoiceSenders.gs` contains the correct email addresses or patterns.
+    - Ensure that the PDF attachment requirement is properly configured if using `onlyAnalyzePDFs`.
+    - Review logs to see if the sender matching logic is working as expected.

 ## Available Commands